 The Rovers stands at the origins of English football.
-This team and other 11 clubs created Football League of England.
-The team regularly took part in sports competitions and had been one of the leaders up to 1936.
+This team and other 11 clubs created the Football League of England.
+The group regularly took part in sports competitions and had been one of the leaders up to 1936.

 Their first football field was created by the players, who just marked the lines.
-In the middle of the field, there was a hole, filled with water for cows.
+In the middle of the area, there was a hole filled with water for cows.
 So, for the time of matches, the barrier was covered with boards and topped up with ground and grass.
 Therefore, it is obvious why The Rovers changed their football field so often.
-However, in 1890, executives acquired the Ewood Park Stadium where the team has been playing to these days, which is the record for the Premier League.
+However, in 1890, executives acquired the Ewood Park Stadium, where the team played to these days, which is the record for the Premier League.

 At first sight, Blackburn may appear as a conservative club, which doesn’t attempt to change anything.
-In fact, home football uniforms have not been changed for more than 100 years of history, and the stadium remained the same.
-So, why Rovers?
+Home football uniforms have not been changed for more than 100 years of history, and the stadium remained the same.
+So, why, Rovers?
 This name doesn’t correspond to the club’s activity.
 The point is that this word was added to many football teams of that time, symbolizing a way to victory.
-At the beginning of the club’s existence, Blackburn players successfully approved their strength, and fans got used to the simple and guileless byname.
+At the beginning of the club’s existence, Blackburn players successfully approved their strength, and fans got used to the pure and sincere byname.

-The second unofficial name of the club is “The Riversiders”.
+The second unofficial name of the club is “The Riversiders.”
 The meaning is explained by the location of the club’s stadium that placed near the Darwen River.
-“Blue and Whites” are the third nickname of the team that informs us about the traditional club’s colors.
-The last one is very rare so it is hard to call it a real by-name.
+“Blue and Whites” are the team’s third nickname that informs us about the traditional club’s colors.
+The last one is sporadic, so it is hard to call it a real byname.

 The meaning of the elements of the modern Blackburn Rovers logo:

-- The scarlet rose is the symbol of the county of Lancashire where Blackburn is located.
-The beautiful flower on the emblem of the club duplicates the symbol of the Lancaster house.
-It has got its association due to The Thirty Years’ War for the throne (1455-1485), known in history as the Wars of the Roses.
+- The scarlet rose is the symbol of the county of Lancashire, where Blackburn is located.
+The beautiful flower on the emblem of the club duplicates the emblem of the Lancaster house.
+It has its association due to The Thirty Years’ War for the Throne (1455-1485), known in history as the Wars of the Roses.

 - Blackburn Rovers FC is the full name of the club.
-“Rovers” is the historic nickname of the club, and, according to belief, its appearance was caused by the fact that the first time the team did not have its own football field and gates.
+“Rovers” is the historical nickname of the club, and, according to belief, its appearance was caused by the fact that the first time the team did not have its football field and gates.

 - 1875 is the date of the club’s foundation.

-- “Arte et labore” is the club’s motto, literally translated from Latin as “By art and by labour”.
-There is another variant of translation: “skill and diligence”.
+- “Arte et Labore” is the club’s motto, literally translated from Latin as “By art and by “labor.
+There is another variant of translation: “skill and diligence.”
 Before the creating of the football club, this motto was used by the City Council of Blackburn.

 1875 – 1878